The Wrong Paris

 The Wrong Paris is a 2025 American romantic comedy film directed by Janeen Damian and starring Miranda Cosgrove and Pierson Fodé, with a supporting cast including Madison Pettis, Frances Fisher and Yvonne Orji.

-The story follows Dawn, who, in need of money to pay for art school in Paris, France, joins a reality television dating show she believes is set there.
+The story follows Dawn, who is in need of money to pay for art school in Paris, France, joins a reality television dating show she believes is set there.
 However, she soon discovers the show actually takes place in Paris, Texas.
 While attempting to get eliminated, she unexpectedly develops feelings for the bachelor, Trey, complicating her plans.

 It was released by Netflix on September 12, 2025.

 Plot

 25-year-old aspiring artist Dawn lives in a small Texas town with her two sisters and grandmother Birdie, who became their legal guardian after the girls were orphaned.
 Dawn is thrilled to be accepted to an art school in Paris, but is short of funds for both years after spending some of her savings on Birdie's medical expenses.

-A huge fan of dating reality show "The Honeypot", Dawn's sister Emily talks her into auditioning for the show, as the contestants' appearance fee would help cover her studies.
+A huge fan of dating reality show The Honeypot, Dawn's sister Emily talks her into auditioning for the show, as the contestants' appearance fee would help cover her studies.
 Dawn reluctantly accepts to attend an audition and is surprised to learn she is cast for the upcoming season, which will be taking place in Paris.
 Later, the two sisters go out for a drink and to play pool to celebrate, where Dawn connects with an immaculately dressed cowboy.

 When Dawn embarks on the plane with the other contestants, they are dismayed to find out the season's twist once they land; the location is set on a ranch in Paris, Texas, a town not far from Dawn's home.
 Arriving at Silver Spur Ranch, they are told they will meet the bachelor Trey McAllen III the next day.
 Dawn runs into him in a barn, where he is revealed to be the cowboy she met with her sister.

 Dawn asks to be removed from the competition, as the allure of the show for her is ruined because it is the "wrong" Paris.
 However, the show's producer Rachel reminds her that her contract stipulates that she will not be paid if she quits the show.
 Dawn feels confident she can get rejected on purpose at the first barbecue event, as ten women will be eliminated right after.
 Talking very familiarly with Trey on camera, Rachel determines their previous encounters were brief enough to not create a conflict of interest.
 Dawn is also foiled by Trey himself, who has taken an interest in her.